syamdanda/Java-Interview-Preparation/README.md

 ## 3. Exception Handling

+What is an exception <br/>
+How the exceptions are handled in java<br/>
+What is the difference between error and exception in java<br/>
+Can we keep other statements in between try, catch and finally blocks<br/>
+Can we write only try block without catch and finally blocks<br/>
-Will an exception is rethrown
+Will an exception is rethrown<br/>
-What happens if an exception not caught
+What happens if an exception not caught<br/>